 Awareness – Training

-f society can help its customers educate themselves and their workforce in relation to whose data is held, what data is held, why the data is held, how long the data should be retained for, and where the data is held/stored.
+f society can help its customers educate themselves and their workforce in relation to whose data is held, what data is held, why the data is held, how long the data should be retained for, and finally, where the data is held/stored.

 Ongoing Management & Follow-up

-GDPR is an ongoing and evolutionary compliance journey for every organization and company. f society assists with providing Data Protection Officer services as well as a high level of support to the Information Officer. f society also ensures:
+GDPR is an ongoing and evolutionary compliance journey for every organization and company. f society assists with providing Data Protection Officer services as well as a high level of support to the Information Officer.
+Also, f society ensures: